Purpose#

 Differentiating errors by status code helps support teams diagnose issues quickly:invalid token vs existing user vs generic server failure.

-If $store.toast is missing, the user will not understand why the invitation completion failed.
+If Alpine.store("toast") is missing, the user will not understand why the invitation completion failed.

 The redirect is delayed by 1s to allow the success toast to be seen.